How to Switch from SurePayroll to NannyKeeper

 A practical, non-confrontational guide for nannies who want to be paid on the books.
 Scripts, talking points, and advice for a conversation that benefits everyone.

-Federal minimum wage is $7.25, but many states require more.
-See the 2026 minimum wage for nannies in all 50 states plus DC, with overtime rules.
+Federal minimum wage is $7.25/hr, but 30 states require more for nannies.
+Full 2026 table for all 50 states plus DC, with overtime and live-in rules.

 The 'no tax on overtime' rule lets your nanny deduct up to $12,500 in overtime pay from federal taxes.
 Here's how it works, who qualifies, and what you report.